Ding Dong mines: 18th century

 It is not known when the mine actually began to be worked.
-The earliest record of Ding Dong is given by John Norden at the beginning of the 17th century.
+The earliest record of Ding Dong is given by John Norden at the beginning of the 18th century.
 In 1714 three separate mines were operating: Good Fortune, Wheal Malkin and Hard Shafts Bounds.
-By 1782 sixteen working mines were to be found in the area. and the present sett include Ding Dong in the middle, Providence, Tredinneck and Ishmael's to the east and Wheal Malkin and Wheal Boys to the West.
+By 1782 sixteen working mines were to be found in the area. and the present set include Ding Dong in the middle, Providence, Tredinneck and Ishmael's to the east and Wheal Malkin and Wheal Boys to the West.

 Ding Dong obtained notoriety during the 18th century because of an infringement lawsuit.
 A 28-inch cylinder inverted engine designed by Edward Bull, chief designer for Boulton and Watt, was put into Ding Dong in 1796; James Watt saw this as an infringement of his 'condenser patent'.
 One of these engines was erected at Ding Dong in 1797, when a conventional Boulton and Watt engine was inverted by Richard Trevithick and William West.
 Trevithick worked with his father at Wheal Treasury mine and, after making improvements which increased the operating pressure of the Bull Steam Engine, Trevithick was promoted to engineer of the Ding Dong mine in 1796.
 Today the ruined Count (Account) House is the only remaining structure from Richard Trevithick's time at Ding Dong.